|

 G

 niew is located on the left bank of the Vistula River, about 40 kilometers southwest of Malbork and about 50 kilometers north of Grudziądz.
 The A1 highway runs 10 kilometers west of the town, so getting there by car should not be a problem.
-We can park it on Wąska Street, near main entrance to the castle.
-Gniew can also be reached by regional buses, for example from Tczew.
-Those, who need to use the train, should be worried about the fact that the nearest railway station is located in Morzeszczyn, over 10 kilometers away from the castle.
+Gniew can also be reached by intercity buses, for example from Tczew.
+The nearest railway station is 10 km away (Morzeszczyn village).

 1. M. Haftka: Zamki krzyżackie w Polsce, 1999